rudderlabs/rudder-json-template-engine/readme.md

 ---

 # rudder-json-template-engine
+## Motivation
+We are an integration platform and support 200+ integrations.
+We implemented these integrations using native Javascript code to transform incoming events to destination payload, so in summary, it is JSON data manipulation.
+Maintaining all these integrations is challenging, so we explored [jsonata](https://github.com/jsonata-js/jsonata) to write less code to transform JSON data.
+While this library is excellent, we still need to meet our performance needs.
+For example, JSONata parses the given template, creates an Abstract Syntax Tree (AST), and interprets the AST for the given input.
+Since we need to traverse the AST every time, it is slow, so we wanted to build a template engine that generates Javascript code so there will be less overhead during the runtime.

+## Overview
 A library to process JSON data using a custom syntax based on javascript and [jspath](https://github.com/dfilatov/jspath).
 We thank the jspath authors for their excellent work, as our library is an extension of the original library.
 We also want to thank [IBM](https://www.ibm.com/) team for their work on [jsonata](https://github.com/jsonata-js/jsonata), as we have taken several ideas from the library.
 You can also consider our library as an alternative to [jsonata](https://github.com/jsonata-js/jsonata).

-## Overview
 This library generates a javascript function code from the template and then uses the function to evaluate the JSON data.
 It outputs the javascript code in the following stages:
 1. [Lexing](src/lexer.ts) (Tokenization)
 1. [Parsing](src/parser.ts) (AST Creation)